 Files or directories which start with a dot are hidden in the Finder.
 Most of the times these files are used to cache data and can be recreated by macOS if necessary.
 For example, “.DS_STORE” files are created by the Finder when opening a directory and are used to store information about the position of icons.
 If the confirmation dialog lists hidden system directories like “.DocumentRevisions-V100”, “.Spotlight-V100”, “.TemporaryItems” or “.Trashes”, it usually means that you have selected an external device’s root folder as the source and/or destination; instead, it is recommended that you create a dedicated directory to store your backup so that these hidden directories managed by the operating system don’t get in the way.

-After enabling the check box “Filenames containing any of the following words”, you can enter a list of tokens which are checked against each filename in order to determine if it should be excluded or not.
+After enabling the check box “Filenames containing any of the following expressions”, you can enter a list of expressions which are checked against each filename in order to determine if it should be excluded or not.
 After typing an expression, you have to press Return in order to tokenise it.
-You can then turn a token into a regular expression and/or from exclusive to inclusive and set it to apply to tags rather than filenames by clicking on the small triangle on its right.
-Tokens at the start of the text field have higher priority, meaning that if a file is matched by an inclusive token but also by a following exclusive token, it will be included.
+You can then turn an expression into a regular expression, turn it from exclusive to inclusive and set it to apply to tags rather than filenames by clicking on the small triangle on its right.
+Expressions at the start of the text field have higher priority.

 Filter a selected file

-Add a file to the list under the “Following files” check box by clicking on the “+” button.
+Add a file or directory to the list under the “Following files” check box by clicking on the “+” button.
 Files at the top level are excluded by default.
 Further entries inside excluded directories will be included, and vice versa; you can alternate as many excluded and included files as you want.
 Excluded and included files apply for both source and destination.
 Files contained in included directories can still be excluded and files contained in excluded directories can still be included by the above filters.